Z Grills Smoky Hopper

 • Avoid pouring wood pellets dust from the bottom of the bag into the hopper.
 Consider scooping pellets from a bag/bucket with a sieve (to remove the dust) when adding to the hopper.

-• After running the grill at high temperature (>160ºC) turn it down to a low temperature (107ºC or lower) for at least 10 minutes to allow the fire to die down, then turn to Shut Down.
+• PID Controller: After running the grill at high temperature (>160ºC) turn it down to a low temperature (107ºC or lower) for at least 10 minutes to allow the fire to die down, then turn to Shut Down.

 Extra keywords: smokey, burnback, smokeback